 The Atlanta community is filled with Jewish singles of all ages and stages.
-Over the 10-15 years, the available options for organically meeting someone versus online dating have changed the way people connect.
+Over the last two decades, the available options for organically meeting someone versus online dating have changed the way people connect.
 Unfortunately, this has not always been effective in addressing the needs of singles.

-While online dating was developed as a tool to address this problem, many individuals have real difficulty leveraging these sites in order to find a meaningful relationship – or sometimes just a date.
-It is at this point that single Jews are feeling forced to look outside their culture to find a long-term relationship, resulting in a presently declining culture.
+While online dating was developed as a tool to address this problem, many individuals have real difficulty leveraging these sites in order to find a meaningful relationship – or even just a date.
+It is at this point that single Jews often feel forced to look outside their culture to find a long-term relationship, resulting in a presently declining culture.

 Who We Are

 Beth Shapiro Friedman